migrate-ease/migrate-ease/cpp/README.md

 optional arguments:
-  -h, --help            show this help message and exit --arch ARCH           Instruction set schema name (armv8.6-a+sve2, arm64, default: armv8.6-a+sve2) --issue-types ISSUE_TYPES
+  -h, --help            show this help message and exit --march ARCH          target processor architecture (armv8-a, armv8.6-a+sve2, default: armv8-a) --issue-types ISSUE_TYPES
                         modify the types of issue that are reported (default:
                         -CompilerSpecific,-CrossCompile,-NoEquivalent)